BTCPrivateClassic/BTCPrivateClassic/README.md

 - Poor communication about the development status (for the community its a blackbox whats really happening).
 - No roadmap and lack of vision
 - Poor projectmanagement (no timelines, commitment etc..)
+- The intention is not to replace BTCP but to serve as a working alternative in the case the BTCP development will be killed or delayed again for another ? period

 What will happen if BTCP is set live before BTCPrivate Classic?
 ---------------------------------------------------------------------------
 - BTCPrivate Classic development will be stopped.
-- The intention is not to replace BTCP but to serve as a backup in the case the BTCP development is delayed again for another ? period

 What is BTCPrivate Classic project planning?
 --------------------------------------------